Gross hematuria is the medical term that refers to the condition of blood in the urine that is visible to the naked eye.

 This can range in severity from frank bright red thick blood with clots to very light tinged urine that is transparent and looks like light fruit punch.
-Blood in the urine can also be cola colored when it is older and not a result of active bleeding.
+Blood in the urine can also be cola-colored when it is older and not a result of active bleeding.

 The symptoms associated with gross hematuria depend mainly on its cause.
-Blood in the urine associated with and infection or a stone can be painful, whereas gross hematuria associated with a small bleeding bladder tumor may cause no pain at all.
+Blood in the urine associated with an infection or a stone can be painful, whereas gross hematuria associated with a small bleeding bladder tumor may cause no pain at all.
 It is important that you make an appointment to see a urologist with any degree of blood in the urine whether it is associated with symptoms or not and whether or not it has resolved on its own.

 Blood in the urine can come from anywhere within the male or female urinary tract from the kidneys down to the bladder and urethra in women and including the prostate in men.

 Urinary Tract Infections (UTIs) can occur as a result of bacteria entering the urinary tract.
 Once the bacteria enter, they can divide and multiply in the bladder causing cystitis or the kidneys causing pyelonephritis.
-Symptoms associated with a urinary tract infection include urinary frequency and urgency, pain or burning with urination, foul smelling urine, possibly fever and of course gross hematuria.
+Symptoms associated with a urinary tract infection include urinary frequency and urgency, pain or burning with urination, foul-smelling urine, possibly fever, and of course gross hematuria.
 Pyelonephritis may additionally be associated with flank pain and is a more severe urinary tract infection.

-In the context of certain metabolic conditions, disease states or urinary stasis, crystals in the urinary tract can aggregate and form stones in the kidneys, ureters or bladder.
+In the context of certain metabolic conditions, disease states, or urinary stasis, crystals in the urinary tract can aggregate and form stones in the kidneys, ureters or bladder.
 Stones are painless when they are not obstructing the ureter or bladder outlet, but can cause significant pain when they cause obstruction of the urine down the ureter.
-When stones rub against the gentle inner mucosal lining of the kidneys, ureters or bladder it can cause gross or microscopic hematuria.
+When stones rub against the gentle inner mucosal lining of the kidneys, ureters, or bladder it can cause gross or microscopic hematuria.

 The prostate gland is only present in men and is located just beyond the bladder where urine begins to empty out.
-The prostate is a donut shaped organ that forms part of the proximal urethra encircling it and causing obstruction and blockage when it becomes enlarged.
-As the prostate compresses the urethra, it becomes more and more difficulty for the bladder to squeeze the urine out leading to symptoms in men such as waking up at night to urinate, frequency, urgency, urinary incontinence, urinary tract infections, hydronephrosis, bladder stones, kidney injury and/or gross or microscopic hematuria.
+The prostate is a donut-shaped organ that forms part of the proximal urethra encircling it and causing obstruction and blockage when it becomes enlarged.
+As the prostate compresses the urethra, it becomes more and more difficult for the bladder to squeeze the urine out leading to symptoms in men such as waking up at night to urinate, frequency, urgency, urinary incontinence, urinary tract infections, hydronephrosis, bladder stones, kidney injury and/or gross or microscopic hematuria.

-Gross or microscopic hematuria can occur secondary to bleeding from a cancer of the inner lining of the bladder, ureters or kidneys known as transitional cell carcinoma.
+Gross or microscopic hematuria can occur secondary to bleeding from cancer of the inner lining of the bladder, ureters, or kidneys known as transitional cell carcinoma.
 In fact, hematuria is the most common presenting symptom or sign in patients with bladder cancer.
 When kidney cancer arising from the kidney itself, known as renal cell carcinoma, becomes advanced it can cause hematuria as well.
 Prostate cancer can cause hematuria as well, but it is not a typical presenting sign or symptom.

 Any traumatic event whether penetrating or blunt can cause gross or microscopic hematuria.
 Hematuria in the context of trauma is potentially associated with a serious injury and should be evaluated thoroughly by a urologist.

 Although not common, with strenuous exercise a small proportion of individuals will begin to see blood in the urine.
 The exact etiology is unclear, but it may be related to trauma to the bladder or dehydration.
 It is important not to presume that hematuria associated with exercise is benign.
-Any amount of gross hematuria or significant microscopic hematuria requires a full work up by a urologist typically consisting of a cystoscopic evaluation, a CT scan with and without IV contrast and urine cytology.
+Any amount of gross hematuria or significant microscopic hematuria requires a full workup by a urologist typically consisting of a cystoscopic evaluation, a CT scan with and without IV contrast, and urine cytology.

 Work up with cystoscopy for hematuria is typically done in the urologist's office.
 A small, narrow flexible camera is placed into the urethra, through the prostate channel in men, and into the bladder under visual guidance.
 The bladder mucosal surface can be fully evaluated with cystoscopy.
-Conditions such as bladder tumors, bladder stones, cystitis and prostate bleeding in men can be clearly seen.
+Conditions such as bladder tumors, bladder stones, cystitis, and prostate bleeding in men can be clearly seen.

 A urinalysis can be helpful for quantifying the number of red blood cells in the event of microscopic hematuria.
 Urinalysis is also helpful in diagnosing a urinary tract infection and even diabetes that may be contributing to the condition associated with hematuria.
 Urine cytology and FISH tests also help the urologist determine if there are cancerous cells in the urine that need further evaluation.

-A physical exam is part of the work up for any disease state.
+A physical exam is part of the workup for any disease state.
 Physical exam in the context of hematuria can reveal costovertebral angle tenderness associated with a passing stone or pyelonephritis.
 A distended palpable bladder can be associated with BPH or enlarged prostate.
 A thorough medical history is also of critical importance.

 At Urological Consultants of Florida, our board-certified urologists specialize in the management of gross and microscopic hematuria and have extensive experience in the diagnosis and treatment of the conditions that cause hematuria.